-Black is a fully fermented tea rich in polyphenols, which have potent antioxidant and lipid-lowering effects.
-According to (TCM), black tea is considered warm in nature and has the benefits of warming the stomach, promoting health, invigorating the mind, enhancing intelligence, relieving fatigue, reducing edema, stopping diarrhea, having antibacterial properties, and boosting immunity.
-The caffeine in black tea stimulates blood vessels and the heart, accelerating metabolism and facilitating the excretion of lactic acid, thus alleviating fatigue.
+Black Tea is a fully fermented tea rich in polyphenols, which have potent antioxidant and lipid-lowering effects.
+According to Traditional Chinese medicine (TCM), black tea is considered warm in nature and has the benefits of warming the stomach, promoting health, invigorating the mind, enhancing intelligence, relieving fatigue, reducing edema, stopping diarrhea, having antibacterial properties, and boosting immunity.
+The Caffeine in black tea stimulates blood vessels and the heart, accelerating metabolism and facilitating the excretion of lactic acid, thus alleviating fatigue.
 Additionally, the polyphenols in black tea can inhibit substances that harm bone cells, thereby strengthening bones.
 It also aids in controlling blood sugar levels.
 Black tea helps digest meat products, making it particularly suitable for those who consume a lot of meat, as it assists with digestion and lowering lipids.
-However, people with nervous weakness or cardiovascular disease should black tea in moderation due to its stimulating effect.
+However, people with nervous weakness or cardiovascular disease should Drink black tea in moderation due to its stimulating effect.
 Avoid drinking black tea before taking medication, as it may affect the efficacy of the drugs.
-Also, refrain from drinking it before bedtime to prevent disturbances in quality.
+Also, refrain from drinking it before bedtime to prevent disturbances in Sleep quality.

 What Are the Detriments of Drinking Black Tea Long-Term?